 Ultimately, if you’re EVER unsure about an email, even slightly, then never use any links or contact details in the message.
 Instead, find the real company’s website yourself via Google and contact them via the details they provide there.

 Here are some tips when it comes to unsolicited phonecalls:

-- If an unexpected tech support person calls, claiming they’ve noticed something wrong with your computer, it’s a common scam.
-Don’t give them access to your PC or pay them for any tech services.
+- Computer Support Scams – If an unexpected tech support person calls you, claiming they’ve noticed something wrong with your computer, it’s a scam.
+DO NOT give them access to your PC or pay them for any tech services.

-- If an unfamiliar company calls to offer you a service, don’t take it.
-Even if they claim to be a company you DO know, don’t sign up for anything unless you’re absolutely, perfectly sure that they’re legitimate, because anyone can ring and claim they’re from somewhere.
+- General Note – If an unfamiliar company calls to offer you a service, DON’T take it.
+Even if they claim to be a company you already know, don’t sign up for anything unless you’re absolutely, perfectly, 100% sure that they’re legitimate, because anyone can ring and claim they’re from anywhere.
 If in ANY doubt, contact the company by email or a contact phone number or social media, using details you’ve obtained yourself from their official website.